camunda/camunda-docs/howtos/moving-content.md

    1. Build the docs with `npm run build:docker`.

-      You may also use `npm run build` to build the docs, but `build:docker` will likely run in a more stable manner.
+      You may also use `npm run build` to build the docs, but `npm run build:docker` will likely run in a more stable manner.
 Both will result in a built website inside the `/build` folder.

    2. Start the server with `docker compose up`.
    3. Browse http://localhost:3001 and test redirects.